topisani/kak-tree-sitter/docs/man/configuration.md

 ### `language.<lang>.grammar`

 A string representing a grammar name.
-Defining this will use the associated value instead of `<lang>`.
+Defining this will use the associated grammar instead of `<lang>`.

 ### `language.<lang>.queries`